 Students are also involved in serving the poor through Simple House, an outreach program in Kansas City.
 Each week, more than 400 students skip a meal and donate the food to the poor.
 In addition, students have sponsored a Christmas giving tree for foster children, adopted poor families in Kansas City, visited local senior citizens, volunteered at a soup kitchen, and participated in Habitat for Humanity.

-Benedictine has 15 residence halls, eight for women and seven for men.
+Benedictine has 17 residence halls, nine for women and eight for men.
 Each of the residence halls has a different style and houses students depending upon their class.
 One hall features lofts, suites, and apartment-style rooms for upper-class women.
 Another has single rooms for men and has been described as a mini-seminary.
-There are also newer two and four bedroom apartment-style residences for upper-class men and children of alumni.
+There are also two and four bedroom apartment-style residences for upper-class men and women.

 Each hall is staffed by a residence director and multiple student resident assistants.
 “All resident directors study the virtues, Ex corde Ecclesiae